uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 **Another disclaimer**: Just because I hate this part of GNOME, does not mean I hate GNOME as a whole.
 It's just a joke with added hint of [truth](https://linuxiac.com/gnome-background-apps) 😛

-So my take here is, use the desktop environment you are more familiar with and that are intuitive.
+So my take here is, use the desktop environment you are more familiar with and you find the most intuitive to use.

 ### Software availability can be brittle